SharePoint/sp-dev-docs/docs/general-development/sharepoint-design-manager-image-renditions.md

 5. On the **Edit Image Rendition** page, modify the name, width, or height of the image rendition.

+     > [!NOTE]
+  > To use the same image rendition on all webs within the same site collection, go to the image file directly and edit renditions from there.

 ## Add an image rendition
 <a name="Add"> </a>